corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-contract.md

 [TutorialContract.kt](https://github.com/corda/corda/blob/release/os/4.6/docs/source/example-code/src/main/kotlin/net/corda/docs/kotlin/tutorial/contract/TutorialContract.kt)

-We take a reference that points to the issuing party (that is, the caller) and which can contain any internal bookkeeping/reference numbers that we may require.
+You take a reference that points to the issuing party (that is, the caller) and which can contain any internal bookkeeping/reference numbers that we may require.
 The reference field is an ideal place to put (for example) a join key.
 Then the face value of the paper, and the maturity date.
 It returns a `TransactionBuilder`.
 A `TransactionBuilder` is one of the few mutable classes the platform provides.
 It allows you to add inputs,